 Most courses are taught on the Evanston campus in the Frances Searle Building, a facility designed for instruction in communication sciences and disorders.
 State-of-the-art clinical facilities and experienced clinical instructors at the Northwestern University Center for Audiology, Speech, Language, and Learning (NUCASLL) ensure outstanding practicum experiences from the very first day in the program.
 You will also have opportunities for experience with diverse clinical populations by participating in practicum at more than 30 off-campus sites, including hospitals, specialty clinics in balance disorders and hearing conservation, private practices, research and development facilities of leading hearing aid manufacturers, and schools.
 Experts from other universities, private practice and industry are frequently invited to campus to discuss the clinical implications of their research with students.

 The foundational strengths of the School of Communication's AuD program include:

 - The opportunity to work closely with faculty who are established international leaders in their fields

 - A plan of study that develops knowledge and skills across the scope of practice for audiologists based on a strong foundation of basic science

-- Extensive practicum experiences from the beginning of the program with clients of all ages and all types of hearing and balance disorders in Northwestern's Hearing Clinic and a variety of Chicago-area settings
+- Extensive practicum experiences from the beginning of the program with clients of all ages and all types of hearing and balance disorders in NUCASLL and a variety of Chicago-area settings

 - Emphasis on evidence based practice, critical thinking, and clinical problem solving through applied research during individual Capstone Projects mentored by faculty and other experts